DEBUNKING SOME RUMOURS WE’VE HEARD ABOUT OUR PROGRAM

 False.
 Once you open your Velocity Frequent Flyer account, there are plenty of ways to kick back and watch your Velocity Points pile up.
 Flying, of course, is a great way to earn Velocity Points, so always make sure you add your Velocity number to any eligible flights you take for work or pleasure.
 Checking out one of our Velocity Points earning credit cards could also come with a hefty Velocity Points boost and could earn you a number of Velocity Points just for taking up the card (depending on the offer and the terms and conditions of course).
 Plus, you continue to earn Velocity Points on your everyday spend^.

 Velocity Membership Terms and Conditions apply. ^Velocity’s co-branded credit cards are provided by third party credit licensees.
-Velocity is not a credit provider and does not hold an Australian credit licence. *Available at participating BP service stations.
-Caps and exclusions apply.
-View the full list of exclusions.
+Velocity is not a credit provider and does not hold an Australian credit licence.

 **Velocity members must link their Velocity membership to their flybuys household to transfer points.
 For full terms and conditions visit flybuys.com.au/velocity.